pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

 Specifying Text Embedders
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Next we create a text encoder class that encodes a list of strings into text embeddings.
+Next, we create a text encoder class that encodes a list of strings into text embeddings
+in a mini-batch manner.

 .. code-block:: python